 Hiking The Grizzly Peak Trail

 Pass the trail register at the very first bend.
-Just 100 feet later, stop at the next bend to get the best view of the Cascade Range, starting with Mount McLoughlin in the south and stretching north up to summits around Crater Lake, Mount Thielsen, and Three Sisters.
+Just 100 feet later, stop at the next bend to get the best view of the Cascade Range of Southern Oregon, starting with Mount McLoughlin in the south and stretching north up to summits around Crater Lake, Mount Thielsen, and Three Sisters.

 The path climbs gently in the shade of Douglas fir, grand fir, and white fir, with the occasional incense cedar.
 Pay attention for occasional sightings of Mount McLoughlin between the trees.
 Cross the spine of a ridge at 1.0 mile, pass open meadow areas, and reach a trail fork at 1.3 miles, the beginning of the loop portion of the trail.

 Go left and do the loop clockwise.
 After another 0.3 mile you come to a trail fork.
 The official trail goes to the right, but an unsigned trail goes left 200 feet to quickly reach a spectacular vista point.
 From here you’ll see the Walker Creek drainage, the Cascade-Siskiyou National Monument, Mount Shasta, and Mount Ashland.
 The faint trail continues another 500 feet to rejoin the main trail, where you go left.